 We want to ensure that our ambitions are clear and respond to the needs of our patients, carers, residents and staff.
 We are in the first phase of developing the Joint Forward Plan and are engaging our Health and Wellbeing Boards to make sure our Joint Forward Plan takes account of local joint local health and wellbeing strategies.
+Our Joint Forward Plan discussion document is published here NHS-South-West-London-Joint-Forward-plan-11-April-2023.pdf (icb.nhs.uk)

-Our Joint Forward Plan discussion document articulates our context, ambitions and the views of our staff and patients, to make sure we are on the right track.
+This discussion document articulates our context, ambitions and the views of our staff and patients, to make sure we are on the right track.
 You can find out more about our engagement on the Joint Forward Plan in the People and Communities section of this Annual Report.

-We have developed this into our Joint Forward Plan for the next five years.
+We have developed this into our Joint Forward Plan for the next five years which you can read more about on our website at www.southwestlondon.icb.nhs.uk